minimit/minimit-anima/README.md

 **Hardware accelerated css3 animations with fallback on older browsers.**

-It's built to have fast animation execution and it has an api similar to Jquery animate with animations queue.
+It's built to have fast animation execution, and it has an api similar to jquery animate, with animations queueing.

 By default the anima method do **automatic fallback animation** on browsers without transitions or transform3d, and **instant animation** on browser without transforms.